» Fight Climate Change with Non-fertilized Lawns

 3. Let your grass grow a bit taller.
 At a recommended 3 inches, lawns grow deeper roots and are able to form stronger underground systems for water and carbon uptake.

 4. Don’t trash grass, spread your grass clippings on your lawn for a free and effective fertilizer boost (about 1 lb fertilizer per 1,000 ft sq of lawn)

 5. Fertilize only in the spring or fall, not in the summer when algae bloom on nutrients.

 6. Always opt for grass or gardens over impervious surfaces for maximum carbon capture.

 7. Replace your patio with a lawn to sponge up excess storm water when extreme weather hits.

-9. Think about where most of your fertilizer is going, especially if you live near wetlands.
+9. Think about where most of your fertilizer is going.
 Being conscious of your lawn runoff could prevent harmful algal blooms.

 10. Remember this: it’s not lawns that pollute, it’s quick-release fertilizer that is weakening your lawn and causing pollution.
-Work smarter, not harder by replacing quick-release with 100% slow-release for a green lawn and for clean water – no harmful algal blooms.
+Work smarter, not harder by replacing 5 pounds of quick-release with 1/2 pound 100% slow-release for a green lawn and for clean water – no harmful algal blooms.

 Where We're Working On This

 Fight Climate Change with Non-fertilized Lawns.
 See where we're actively working on this.